 Incompletes.
 A student may request a temporary grade of incomplete when the work of the student has been generally satisfactory, but for reasons beyond the student's control it has not been possible to complete certain assignments made by the instructor.
-If the instructor agrees to the student's request, the student and the instructor must jointly complete and file with the registrar a form, signed by the appropriate academic administrator, describing the work remaining in the course and a plan for its completion.
+If the instructor agrees to the student's request, the student and teacher must jointly complete and file with the registrar a form describing the work remaining in the course and a plan for its completion.

-If an incomplete is given, the deadline for finishing the course work is thirty days after the end of the course in which the incomplete is given, or an earlier deadline as agreed to by the student and instructor.
-A grade of F will automatically be entered as a final grade if the remaining work is not completed by the deadline.
+If an incomplete is given, the deadline for finishing the course work is 30 days after the beginning of the term (fall, spring, summer) following the term in which the incomplete is given, or an earlier deadline as agreed to by the student and teacher.
+A grade of "F" will automatically be entered as a final grade if the remaining work is not completed by the deadline.

-Extension of the deadline may be allowed by special permission of the appropriate academic administrator in cases of illness or other conditions beyond the student's control.
-Requests for extensions of deadlines must be initiated by the student and endorsed by the instructor involved in order to be considered by the appropriate academic administrator.
+Extension of the deadline may be allowed by special permission of the academic dean in cases of illness or other conditions beyond the student's control.
+Requests for extensions of deadlines must be initiated by the student and endorsed by the instructor involved in order to be considered.
 During the period in which a student holds an incomplete, the grade point average will be calculated without counting the incomplete.

 An instructor may not give an incomplete unless the student has requested it.
-If at the time grades are submitted to the registrar's office the form requesting an incomplete is not attached and jointly signed, a grade of F will be recorded.
+If the signed incomplete form is not submitted to the registrar's office by the end of the grading period for that term, a grade of "F" will be recorded.